yousunny3/yousunny3.github.io/README.md

 I come from Philadelphia, which is about an hour away from Bethlehem.
 Since Philadelphia is a city, I’m not used to living around so many trees and so little cars.
 I’ve run a half marathon in high school but the hills on Lehigh Campus can still get very tiring for me.

-I really enjoy working with computers and coding has been something that I found interesting.
+Generally, I really enjoy working with computers and coding has been something that I found interesting.
 I’ve participated in a coding competition about making a website.
 Specfically a website about bubbletea for a resturant chain named Mr.Wish.
 I was also in the robotics team in High School.
 I coded the robot using Java and we participated in the [First Tech Challenge](https://www.firstinspires.org/robotics/ftc).
 We’ve won the city competition multiple times and have gone to state competitions.

-I’ve taken AP Statistics in high school, so I have a bit of experience with data.
+During high school, I’ve taken AP Statistics, so I have a bit of experience with data.
 However, writing isn’t my strong suit, so I’m looking forward to improving it.

 You can check out the website that I made [here](https://funplexer.github.io/Bubbleteam-Yum/bubbleteaintro.html), but the project was eventually dropped.